adarshanand67/CS440-Computer-Graphics/README.md

 Index Buffer Objects - IBOs are used to store the indices of the geometry.

-Vertex Array Objects - VAOs are used to store the state of the geometry.
+Vertex Ar linray Objects - VAOs are used to store the state of the geometry.

 ## OpenGL Basics

 GLFW - manage windows and OpenGL contexts, as well as handle joystick, keyboard and mouse input

 Context - Think of a context as an object that holds all of OpenGL; when a context is destroyed, OpenGL is destroyed.In order for any
 OpenGL commands to work, a context must be current; all OpenGL commands affect the state of whichever context is current.

 glEnableClientState — enable or disable client-side capability (by default, all capabilities are disabled).